 Carrying on with your education while you’re pregnant

 Becoming a mother doesn't have to mean the end of your education.
-If you are still of compulsory school age your school should not exclude you because you are pregnant or due to health and safety issues connected with your pregnancy.
-They may talk to you about making alternative arrangements for your education.
-You will be allowed up to 18 calendar weeks off school before and after the birth.
+If you are still of school age your school should not exclude you due to your pregnancy, or related health and safety issues.
+However they may suggest alternative arrangements for your education.
+You will be allowed up to 18 calendar weeks off school before and after giving birth.

 Finding somewhere to live when you’re pregnant